 The agile approach runs in short phases called Sprints.
 Team members and their project manager conduct daily meetings to follow up on the accomplished tasks and discuss what they’ll work on that day.

-They also meet up at the end of every sprint to provide each other with feedback and report any obstacles they faced.
+They also meet up at the end of every sprint to provide each other with feedback and report any obstacles they face.
 Where necessary, these challenges can lead to changes in the project itself.

 Agile project management methodologies